mrkkrp/zip/README.md

 * [License](#license)

-This is a feature-rich, memory-efficient, and type-safe library to manipulate Zip archives in Haskell.
-The library is the most complete and efficient implementation of .ZIP specification in pure Haskell (at least from open-sourced ones).
+This is a feature-rich, memory-efficient, and type-safe library to manipulate Zip archives.
+The library is the most complete and efficient implementation of .ZIP specification in Haskell (at least from open-sourced ones).
 In particular, it's created with large multimedia data in mind and provides all features users might expect, comparable in terms of feature-set with libraries like `libzip` in C.

 ## Why this library is written